RMIT University

 In the Master of Occupational Health and Safety (OHS) program, you will explore how to apply scientific principles to identify and manage risks to safety in the workplace.
 This multidisciplinary field has implications across all industries and sectors.

-The program also offers the opportunity to pursue a research stream, allowing you to enhance your knowledge and stand out in the job market.
-This pathway can support your career advancement into senior management or consultancy roles.
+You will also have the opportunity to pursue a research stream, allowing you to deepen your knowledge and distinguish yourself from the competition in the market.
+It will also support your career progression to senior management or consultancy roles.

 Designed for blended delivery, this degree will challenge you to develop new skills.